PoHuit/ecmulator/README.md

   A: Not yet.
 You can script something with a plotting tool
      if you want to make your own.

+* Q: *What about Burst Jammers?*

+  A: Yeah, forgot about those.
+Will fix sometime soon.

 ## License

 This program is licensed under the "MIT License".
 Please see